Famous Customer Service Quotes

 Famous customer service quotes from famous business leaders in history

-The successful businessmen shared similar strengths; great dynamism, creativity and the innate ability to run a business efficiently and in a productive manner.
-The three great business leaders were not only early pioneers in retail, but were also early sources of important slogans that emphasized the importance of customer service.
+The successful businessmen shared similar strengths: great dynamism, creativity, and the innate ability to run a business efficiently and in a productive manner.
+The three great business leaders were not only early pioneers in retail, but were also early sources of memorable slogans that emphasised the importance of customer service.

-As such, the quotes by the three entrepreneurs became some of the most famous customer service quotes of their time.
+As such, saying attributed to the three entrepreneurs became some of the most famous customer service quotes of their time.
 Here’s twelve of our favourites:

 - “The customer is always right.”
-As mentioned, this short five-word quote sums up the importance and necessity of the customer’s happiness over everything.
+As mentioned, this short five-word quote sums up the importance and necessity of the customer’s happiness over everything else related to the business.

 - “Assume that the customer is right until it is plain beyond all question he is not.”
-Those that regurgitate the first quote in every instance aren’t aware that Field also placed common sense restrictions on the catch-all phrase.
+Those that love to regurgitate the first quote in every instance often aren’t aware that Field also placed common-sense restrictions on the catch-all phrase.
 Basically, go above and beyond to make the customer happy, but also be smart about it.

 - “Give the lady what she wants.”
 Marshall Field coined the customer service-centric phrase “Give the lady what she wants” to impact on the importance of serving the customer.
 The phrase was famously used in his store to make the service staff put customer's needs and wants first.

 - “When a customer enters my store, forget me.
 He is king.”
-John Wanamaker is remembered most for this famous customer-driven quote, Wanamaker worked at Field’s store for more than 20 years, breathed and adopted the ideologies by Marshall Field on customer services.
+John Wanamaker is remembered most for this famous customer-driven quote, Wanamaker worked at Field’s store for more than 20 years, and during that time he breathed and adopted the ideologies by Marshall Field on customer services.

 - “People will sit up and take notice of you if you will sit up and take notice of what makes them sit up and take notice.”
-This is our favorite Harry Selfridge quote.
+Of all of the business motivational quotes by Harry Selfridge, this one is our favourite.
 This popular phrase playfully repeats a specific phrase so that it makes an intentional impact.
+It’s fun to say, easy to remember, and points at an undeniable truth in business: customers reward those who understand their needs.

 - “Courtesy is the one coin you can never have too much of or be stingy with.”
-This well-known Wanamaker quote highlighted the constant dilemma with making customers happy -- money.
-Modern day companies struggle with customer service, prioritizing bottom lines and short term goals over customer experience.
+This well-known Wanamaker quote highlighted the constant dilemma with making customers happy — money.
+Modern day companies struggle with customer service, prioritising bottom lines and short term goals over customer experience.

 - “Courtesies cannot be borrowed like snow shovels; you must have some of your own.”
-Wanamaker again with the emphasis on providing courtesy.
+Wanamaker again emphasises the importance of providing courtesy.
 In this famous quote, he points out that care and sincerity cannot be bought, underscoring that excellent customer service requires abstract qualities.

 - “Treat [the customer] as guests when they come and when they go, whether or not they buy.”
-This Selfridge customer service quote challenges employees to treat all customers as equals; whether they walk out without buying anything or purchased $27 (or $1844 in today dollars).
+This Selfridge customer service quote challenges employees to treat all customers as equals — whether they walk out without buying anything, or broke the bank and spent $27 (or $1844 in today dollars).

-Famous quotes from modern day CEOs, Founders and business leaders
+Famous quotations on customer service from modern day CEOs, Founders, and business leaders

-Wanamaker, Field and Selfridge were doing business in the 1800 and 1900s, so how do their customer service expressions stand up in today’s world?
-Even with new technology and modern expectations, the quotes hold up surprisingly well because the key components of excellent customer service hasn’t changed.
+Wanamaker, Field, and Selfridge were doing business in the 1800 and 1900s, so how do their business motivational quotes and customer service expressions stand up in today’s world?
+Even with new technology and modern expectations, the quotes hold up surprisingly well, because the key components of excellent customer service haven’t changed.

-- Tony Hsieh, Founder and CEO of Zappos.
+- Tony Hsieh, Founder and CEO of Zappos, identifies how well treated customers bring in more and better business than traditional advertising.
+To Tony Hsieh, customer service, advertising, and marketing are essentially the same thing.
 “We take most of the money that we could have spent on paid advertising and instead put it back into the customer experience.
 Then we let the customers be our marketing.” (source)

 - Joseph Jaffe founder at Evol8tion touches on customer service’s impact.
 “Customer Service is everything and anything that touches a customer – directly or indirectly.
 Customer service means servicing customers, and it's so much more than just solving problems or addressing complaints.
 Customer service is part of a holistic customer experience that is capable of providing a critical competitive advantage in today's increasingly cluttered and commoditized marketplace.”

-- Larry Page, CEO of Alphabet (Google).
+- Larry Page, CEO of Alphabet (Google), demonstrates how morality and responsibility play into the idea of customer service.
 “We have a mantra: don't be evil, which is to do the best things we know how for our users, for our customers, for everyone.”
 The original “Don’t Be Evil” was suggested by either Google employee Paul Buchheit or Amit Patel.
 This company slogan has since been retired and replaced by “Do the right thing.”

-- Marc Benioff, Co-Founder and CEO of salesforce.com.
-“The future of communicating with customers rests in engaging with them through every possible channel: phone, e-mail, chat, Web, and social networks.
+- Marc Benioff, Co-Founder and CEO of salesforce.com, identifies how modern communication channels have become essential to customer service.
+“The future of communicating with customers rests in engaging with them through every possible channel: phone, email, chat, Web, and social networks.
 Customers are discussing a company's products and brand in real time.
 Companies need to join the conversation.” (source)

-- Richard Branson, Founder of Virgin Group.
+- Richard Branson, Founder of Virgin Group, speaks on the team responsibility of customer service.
 “Setting customer expectations at a level that is aligned with consistently deliverable levels of customer service requires that your whole staff, from product development to marketing, works in harmony with your brand image.”

-- Seymour Fine, the author of The Marketing of Ideas and Social Issues.
-“When a customer complains, he is doing you a special favor; he is giving you another chance to serve him to his satisfaction.
+- Seymour Fine, the author of The Marketing of Ideas and Social Issues, identifies the value that comes from customer complaints.
+“When a customer complains, he is doing you a special favour; he is giving you another chance to serve him to his satisfaction.
 You will appreciate the importance of this opportunity when you consider that the customer's alternative option was to desert you for a competitor.”

-- Shep Hyken, a customer service speaker.
+- Shep Hyken, a customer service speaker, speaks on what customer loyalty really is.
+Hyken demonstrates how relationships are central to customer success.
 "True loyalty doesn’t come because of an app.
 It doesn’t come because you have a punch card where after ten punches you get a free sandwich.
 It is about the relationship.
-Take away those “perks” and would the customer still be loyal?”
+Take away those ‘perks’ and would the customer still be loyal?”

-- Steve Jobs, former CEO of Apple.
+- Steve Jobs, former CEO of Apple, speaks on the importance of understanding customer needs.
 “Get closer than ever to your customers.
-So close that you tell them what they need well before they realize it themselves.”
+So close that you tell them what they need well before they realise it themselves.”

-- Walt Disney, Founder of Disney.
+- Walt Disney, Founder of Disney, identifies the importance of doing an exceptional job.
 “Whatever you do, do it well.
 Do it so well that when people see you do it, they will want to come back and see you do it again, and they will want to bring others and show them how well you do what you do.”

-- Zig Ziglar, author, salesman, and motivational speaker.
+- Zig Ziglar, author, salesman, and motivational speaker, speaks on customer complaints, and how they benefit businesses.
 “Statistics suggest that when customers complain, business owners and managers ought to get excited about it.
 The complaining customer represents a huge opportunity for more business.”

-How quotes about customer service can help your customer service
+How customer service quotes can help your customer service

 As mentioned earlier, the core of providing customer service hasn’t changed even considering it’s been close to two centuries.
 Even with the speed of technology, many of the same approaches that Marshall Field made famous back in 1852 are applicable to modern companies like Google, Apple, and Zappos.

-Focus on the relationship you have with your customers and treat them equally; each with dignity, courtesy and honesty.
-Know that customer service is more solving problems, it’s about knowing your customer expectations in and out.
+Focus on the relationship you have with your customers and treat them equally, with dignity, courtesy, and honesty.
+Know that customer service is more than just solving problems; it’s about knowing your customer expectations in and out.
 When you know what resonates with your customers, don’t just meet aim to meet their expectations, but exceed their expectations, preferably in unexpected ways.

 If you achieve that (and have a good product), everything will fall into place for your business.
 Marshall Field and Richard Branson would be proud.